 Top tip: Some even have built-in night lights, creating the optimum sleep environment for your little one.

-If your baby uses a pacifier, it’s essential that you pack enough for your journey.
+If your baby uses a pacifier, it’s essential that you pack enough of these baby travel must haves for your journey.

 8. Baby toiletries

 An essential part of your baby packing list is toiletries.
-Just like us, there are some items that we rely on every day.
-If you don’t have much space in your suitcase, you can buy smaller traveling bottles to fill up with your supply at home.
+Just like us, there are some items that babies rely on every day.

-Here are the toiletry travel essentials for baby that you will need:
+Here are the toiletry travel essentials for your baby that you will need: